RiceC-at-MasonHS/SB29-guard/README.md

 ## The gist
 - Show a friendly explanation page when a restricted domain is visited.
 - Keep a simple, auditable policy (YAML or Google Sheet).
-- Point DNS (A/CNAME/RPZ/hosts) to this service; the page infers the original domain safely.
+- Proxy‑first (recommended): integrate with your gateway to forward the original host or 302 to the explain page for seamless HTTPS handling.
+- DNS artifacts are supported for coarse routing, but DNS‑only cannot present a friendly page for HTTPS due to TLS/SNI.

 ## Get started
-- School Mode (recommended): Integrate with your proxy/gateway for seamless HTTPS redirects — see `docs/implementers/proxy.md`.
+- School Mode (recommended): Integrate with your proxy/gateway — see `docs/implementers/proxy.md`.
+  - Quickstarts: NGINX, Caddy, HAProxy, Apache
+    - `docs/implementers/nginx-quickstart.md`
+    - `docs/implementers/caddy-quickstart.md`
+    - `docs/implementers/haproxy-quickstart.md`
+    - `docs/implementers/apache-quickstart.md`
+  - GUI‑driven proxies (APIs/lists): `docs/implementers/gui-proxy.md`
 - Prefer your own stack?
 See implementers overview and deployment guides:
   - `docs/implementers/README.md`
   - `docs/deployment/` (BIND, Unbound, Pi-hole, Windows DNS, pfSense, OPNsense, Infoblox)